TulipaEnergy/TulipaIO.jl/README.md

 ## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/contributing.md) or the [contributing page on the website](https://TulipaEnergy.github.io/TulipaIO.jl/dev/contributing/).
+If you want to make contributions of any kind, please first take a look into TulipaEnergyModel's [contributing guide](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/CONTRIBUTING.md) and [developer documentation](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/blob/main/README.dev.md).
+Furthermore, you can read specific information for this package at the [TulipaIO's developer documentation](README.dev.md).

 ---